adwardlee/dpp_sampling/README.md

 # dpp_sampling

-sampling points using dpp or k-dpp by gaussian kernel
+sampling points using dpp or k-dpp by gaussian kernel with the code of k-dpp author